cwmonkey/StarboundMods/README.md

 * Possibly a way to get to the Science Outpost
 * Possibly a way to get to the Outpost
 * Add a way to unlock all quests on pad
-* A way to make all bees (via breeding and/or new frames)

 ## Misc Mods: